kubewarden/community/general-technical-questions.md

     Other key defaults include:

-    - **Default Policy Server**: policies resources without a specified `spec.policyServer` will be automatically assigned to the default policy server.
+    - **Default Policy Server**: policies resources without a specified `spec.policyServer` are automatically assigned to the default policy server.
     - **Default Policy Mode**: `protect` (enforcing mode) is the default policy mode for all policies.
     - **Default Failure Policy**: `Fail` by default (admission failures cause the API request to be rejected).
-    - **Background Audit**: `enabled` by default (policies are audited in the background to ensure compliance of existing resources).
+    - **Background Audit**: `enabled` by default (policies are audited in the background to check compliance of existing resources).
     - **Default Policy Server Timeout**: 10 seconds is the default timeout for policy server requests.

   - Outline any additional configurations from default to make reasonable use of the project

     Guidance for configuring Kubewarden for production use is available in the [Production deployments](https://docs.kubewarden.io/howtos/production-deployments) and [Configuring Policy Server for production](https://docs.kubewarden.io/howtos/policy-servers/production-deployments) documentation.
-    Recommendations for enhancing security are provided in the [Security Hardening](https://docs.kubewarden.io/howtos/security-hardening) documentation.
+    Recommendations for enhancing security are in the [Security Hardening](https://docs.kubewarden.io/howtos/security-hardening) documentation.

   - Describe any new or changed API types and calls \- including to cloud providers \- that will result from this project being enabled and used